lorien/awesome-reticulum/README.md

 # Awesome Reticulum

-List of awesome projects related to Reticulum Network.
+Hello!
+This is a list of awesome projects related to Reticulum Network.
+The list only includes active projects whose most recent commit is within  the last six months.

 ## Contents